-Tourists flee Washington town as wildfire threatens homes
+Tourists flee Wash. town as wildfire threatens homes

 Chelan, Wash. — Many tourists have fled this scenic lakeside town in the Cascade Mountain range that counts on money from summer visitors after wildfires burned dozens of homes and continued to threaten many more.